ForomePlatform/anfisa/README.md

 ## Run in Docker container

 ### Build and start container

+Warning!
+You must have permissions to write to folders.
+No root privileges required!

 `./runcompose.sh --asetup=/path/to/asetup --druidwork=/path/to/druid/workdir/ --airflowwork=/path/to/airflow/workdir/ --hostip=INTERNAL_IP_ADDRESS_OF_MACHINE`

 If any of the folders does not exist, then they will be created automatically.